Onstwedde: History

 A dominant feature of Onstwedde is the Nicolaas Church which was constructed around 1500.
 It has a 41 m tall tower, which is at least one and a half century older.
 The walls are 2 m thick, and it used to be surrounded by a moat and could be accessed via a drawbridge.
 It is assumed that the church was also used as a fortification.

 Onstwedde used to be the main village of the region.
 In 1765, the city of Groningen started to dig the Stadskanaal to the south of Onstwedde in order to exploit the peat.
 In 1840, the population of Onstwedde was 2,405 people, and Stadskanaal had 1,980 inhabitants.
 Stadskanaal soon surpassed Onstwedde, and in 1882, the town hall was moved to Stadskanaal.
 In 1969, the municipality was renamed Stadskanaal.

 On 20 April 1943, the Royal Air Force bomber Mosquito II crashed and burnt in Smeerling near Onstwedde.
 The crew members are buried in a Commonwealth War Grave on the municipal cemetery.

+Geography and tourism

+Near the village are two relatively high hills of around ten meters above sea level: the Onstwedder Holte, with a 198-hectare common (the largest in Westerwolde), and the common near Veenhuizen.
+These hills are moraines from the Saalian, the penultimate ice age.
+On the north side of the village, on a flank of the Onstwedder Holte, lies the Dr. Hommesbos, a nature reserve of the Groninger Landschap (Groningen Landscape).
+South of the village were some of Westerwolde's oldest arable lands: the 'Hoge en Reuve Oerde' and the Oerde.

+Onstwedde is one of the places in the Netherlands where salt domes are found in the subsurface.

+The eastern side of the village is characterized by river dunes, small woods and copses, ash trees, and low-lying land along the Mussel A and Ruiten Aa streams and their former courses.